U.S. 224 in Putnam County honors the service of county veterans

 It took nearly four years to get U.S. 224 designated “The Putnam County Veterans Memorial Highway” and organizers were glad to see this day come.

-“I did some research and I figured out the process for it,’ adds Kroeger.
-“I got a hold of Jim Hoops and we got the process started in 2019, then we had COVID happen in 2020, it dragged out through 2021.
-Then they finally got it through the state, and I got notified back in, I believe, February or the beginning of March that is actually got approved.”
+“I did some research and I figured out the process for it,” adds Kroeger.
+“I got a hold of Jim Hoops and we got the process started in 2019, then we had COVID happen in 2020, and it dragged out through 2021.
+Then they finally got it through the state, and I got notified back in, I believe, February or the beginning of March that it actually got approved.”

 State Representative Jim Hoops says this is a great way to pay tribute to those veterans in Putnam County.